-In December 2016, the Ohio General Assembly passed House Bill 410 (HB410) to address the importance of regular school attendance and the negative impact that excessive absences may have on a student's academic success.
+Ohio Revised Code 3321.191 addresses the importance of regular school attendance and the negative impact that excessive absences may have on a student's academic success.
 To support the academic advancement of our students, the District will partner with students and families to identify and reduce the barriers that may impact regular school attendance.
-HB410 removes the definition of "chronic truant."
-The definition of "habitual truant" changes from days to hours.
-The new definition is:
+Habitual truant is defined as:

 - a.
-Absent 30 or more consecutive hours without legitimate excuse - b.
-Absent 42 or more hours in one school month without legitimate excuse - c.
-Absent 72 or more hours in one school year without legitimate excuse
+Absent 30 or more consecutive hours without legitimate excuse; - b.
+Absent 42 or more hours in one school month without legitimate excuse; - c.
+Absent 72 or more hours in one school year without legitimate excuse;

-The law also includes excessive absences where a parent or guardian will be notified if a student is:
+A parent or guardian will be notified if a student has excessive absences which are defined as:

 - d.
-Absent 38 hours or more in one school month with or without legitimate excuse - e.
-Absent 65 or more hours in one school year with or without legitimate excuse
+Absent 38 hours or more in one school month with or without legitimate excuse; or - e.
+Absent 65 or more hours in one school year with or without legitimate excuse.

-The law requires assignment of a student who exceeds the "habitual truant" thresholds to be assigned to an absence intervention team where members of the team will include the parent/guardian and designated school staff.
+A student who exceeds the "habitual truant" thresholds will be assigned to an absence intervention team where members of the team will include the parent/guardian and designated school staff.
 The team will develop an intervention plan to address the attendance barriers.
 This plan will be monitored for progress.
 In the event progress is not made within a 60-day period of time, the absence team is required to file a complaint for truancy with the Franklin County Juvenile Court.
-For additional information regarding HB410 please visit the Ohio Department of Education website at: education.ohio.gov.